fridaysystems/inventory-presser/readme.txt

 = 5.3.1 =
 * [Fixed] Fix a bug introduced in the previous version where only part of a query in the Media Library was corrected
 * [Fixed] Fix a bug by checking that a term ID exists before trying to use it
+* [Fixed] Fix a bug that excluded sold vehicles outside searches and the post_type archives for our custom post type (when the option to hide sold vehicles was set)

 = 5.3.0 =
 * [Added] Make vehicle thumbnails on edit.php links to the edit page just like the post title